 Disable Ads and Tracking

-Microsoft creates Advertising ID for every individual account and uses it for displaying users’ tailored ads by collecting their preferences.
+Microsoft creates an Advertising ID for every individual account and uses it to display users’ tailored ads by collecting their preferences.

 - Go to Privacy & Security then select General under Windows permissions from the right.

 - And finally, disable all the tracking and ad displaying options.